Skip to content

 Key features

-• Our child mental health course is one of very few third year undergraduate courses specific to CAMH (child and adolescent mental health) in the UK.
-There is no requirement for placement/work based learning during the course.
+• Our child and adolescent mental health course is one of very few third year undergraduate courses specific to CAMH (child and adolescent mental health) in the UK.
+There is no requirement for placement/work based learning during the course

 • Guest speakers from across a range of CAMH specialisms contribute to the course